ssokolow/itad_importer/README.md

 3. Install the [userscript](https://github.com/ssokolow/itad_importer/raw/master/itad_importer.user.js)

-(This script will be uploaded to userscript repositories like [Greasy Fork](https://greasyfork.org/) once it is reasonable apparent that rapid patching is no longer a concern.)
+(This script will be uploaded to userscript repositories like [Greasy Fork](https://greasyfork.org/) once it is reasonably apparent that rapid patching is no longer a concern.)

 ### Development

-The authoritative copy of this script is the CoffeeScript source file.
+The authoritative copy of this script is the [CoffeeScript](http://coffeescript.org/) source file.
 Patches against the generated JavaScript may or may not be accepted at the developers' discretion.
 (We have to rewrite them in CoffeeScript, so they'll have to be worthwhile.)

 The official method for developing this script is as follows: